w3c/scribejs/README.md

 ```
 scribejs [options] [filename]
 [--date|-d] date:     Date of the meeting in ISO (i.e., YYYY-MM-DD) format.
                       Default: today.
 [--group|-g] group:   Name of the IRC channel used by the group.
 [--config|-c] cfile:  JSON configuration file (see [below](#conf)).
 Command
                       line arguments have a higher priority.
-[--nick|-n] nfile:   JSON nickname mapping URL or filename (see [below](#nick)).
+[--nick|-n] nfile:    JSON nickname mapping: URL or filename (see [below](#nick)).
+[--actions|-a] afile: List of actions in a JSON format: filename.
 [--output|-o] ofile:  Output file name.
 See [below](#output) on how the final output is chosen.
 [--final|-f]:         The minutes are final, i.e., they won't be labeled as "DRAFT".
 [--repo|-r]:          Whether the output should be stored in a github repository.
                       Default: false.
 [--pandoc|-p]:        Whether the output is meant to be converted further by pandoc.
                       Default: false.
 [--jekyll|-j]:        Whether the output should be adapted to a Github+Jekyll combination.
                       Value can be "none", "md", or "kd" (see [below](#jekyll) for further details.)
                       Default: "md".
 [--irc|-i] client:    Whether the input is of the log format of a particular IRC client.
                       Value can be "textual", for the Textual IRC client; other values are (currently) ignored.
                       Default: undefined, meaning that the log provided by W3C's RRSAgent is used.
 ```

 ### Configuration files